 Come see what prayer can do for you!

 Students, faculty, staff, alumni and friends of the community are at the heart of the liturgical life of Assumption.
 By serving as Extraordinary Ministers of Communion, Lectors, Ministers of Hospitality, Ministers of Music and Altar Servers. liturgical ministers live out their baptismal call while enriching their spiritual life.

 All Liturgical ministers attend training and are committed to responsible service.
 Both training and scheduling are flexible so that conflicts with other commitments may be minimized.

-- Extraordinary Ministers of the Eucharist (also called Eucharistic Ministers) serve the Body and Blood of Christ to those assembled for Mass.
+- Extraordinary Ministers of Holy Communion (also called Communion Ministers) serve the Body and Blood of Christ to those assembled for Mass.

 - Lectors spend time preparing and understanding the Word of God then proclaim the Scripture readings during Mass.

 - Ministers of Hospitality greet and welcome people to Mass or Worship celebrations.
 They also assist with seating and take up the offering.